History Level 1

 Teacher in Charge: Mr R. Peterson

-This course builds on skills learnt in Social Studies in the junior school as well as introducing students to key historical concepts as a basis for ongoing history study.
-The course involves the study of various events and turning points from the 20th Century including the Rise of Hitler, History of Gangs in New Zealand and Black Civil Rights.
+This course builds on skills learned in Social Studies as well as introducing students to key historical concepts as a basis for ongoing history study.
+The course involves the study of various events and turning points from the 20th Century including the Rise of Hitler, History of Gangs in New Zealand, and Black Civil Rights.
 The course offers both internal and externally assessed standards with a focus on research, essay writing and source interpretation.

 Recommended Prior Learning

 This course has Open Entry, however a keen interest in local, national and global modern history will be beneficial.